UCSBarchlab/pyrtlnet/README.md

 2. Create a [venv](https://docs.python.org/3/library/venv.html) for `pyrtlnet`.
    `pyrtlnet` depends on many `pip` packages, pinned to specific versions for reproducible behavior.
-Installation of these packages should be done in a clean `venv` to separate these dependencies from system packages.
+Installation of these packages should be done in a clean `venv` to avoid conflicts with installed system packages.

    ```shell
    $ python -m venv pyrtlnet-venv